 1. Braces

 2. Braces are one of the proven and oldest malocclusion treatments.
 Sometimes certain teeth need to be extracted before starting braces treatment in kids and teens.
-Braces straighten the teeth and jaw to fix your smile and bite.
+Braces straighten the teeth and jaw to fix your smile and misaligned bite.
 Your orthodontist might prescribe metal or ceramic or lingual braces.
 It will depend on the severity of your malocclusion of teeth.

 3. Removable Devices like Retainers